d1618033/Mazes/README.md

 Usage
 -----
-        $ python maze.py N M [filename]
+        $ maze.py [-h] [--rows N] [--cols M] [--output file] [--solve]

+        Display a random maze

+        optional arguments:
-N - number of rows (must be an odd number)
+          -h, --help     show this help message and exit --rows N       number of rows of maze

-M - number of columns (must be an odd number)

-filename - if specified, the maze will be saved to a file
+          --cols M       number of columns of maze --output file  prints the maze to a png file --solve        display the solution to the maze

 Required
 --------